mattbellis/PHYS-3330/raw-content/lab2-raw.md

 5. Compare the voltages you predicted to the voltages you measured.
 Does your model of the voltage divider agree with each of your measurements?
 Explicitly record what criteria you used to determine whether or not the model and measurements agreed.

 6.  *Complete this step only if your model and measurements did not agree.* If your model and measurements did not agree, you will have to either refine your model or your experiment.
 Lets start by refining your model.
 Consider the input resistance of your measurement device.
-Draw a circuit diagram that includes that resistance. *HINT: See Figure @fig:modified-vd* Derive an expression for the output voltage now including the unknown measurement device resistance.
+Draw a circuit diagram that includes that resistance. *HINT: See Figure @fig:modified-vd*.
+Derive an expression for the output voltage now including the unknown measurement device resistance.
 Use this new model to determine the input resistance of measurement device. (that is, rearrange your equation to solve for R~3~).
 You may have this from your prelab.

 ## Fixed-value voltage dividers of 1M$\boldsymbol{\Omega}$ and 10M$\boldsymbol{\Omega}$